Mental Health for Healthcare Providers

 Seeking Behavioral Health Supports

 For some healthcare providers, seeking some level of professional support and guidance could be very useful.
 There are a range of different possibilities including visiting your health system’s employee assistance program, talking to a chaplain or spiritual advisor, or seeing a counselor, psychiatrist, or psychologist.
-Many health systems are providing such services for healthcare providers during the pandemic.

 Making a decision to seek mental health care is personal and based on a variety of factors.
 Simply put, if you are experiencing significant personal distress or impairment in any of your roles in life, it is reasonable to consider seeking help.